CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-module.md

 ## Usage

-The module can be used inside a `Perl` script, but also inside scripts from other languages (e.g., Python), as long as they allow for it.
-The operation is simple:
+The module can be used within a `Perl` script, but it can also be utilized in scripts written in other languages, such as `Python`.

 === "Inside Perl"